 Failure to complete cost reports according to instructions and rules constitutes an administrative contract violation.
-In the case of an administrative contract violation, procedural guidelines and informal reconsideration and/or appeal processes are specified in §355.111.
+In the case of an administrative contract violation, procedural guidelines and informal reconsideration and/or appeal processes are specified in 1 TAC Section 355.111.
 Cost reports that are not completed in accordance with applicable rules and instructions will be returned for correction and resubmission.
 The return of the cost report will consist of un-certifying the file originally submitted via STAIRS which will re-open the cost report to allow additional work and resubmission by the contracted provider.
-Notification of the return will be sent through e-mail and certified mail.
+Notification of the return will be sent through email.
 HHSC grants the provider a compliance period of no more than 15 calendar days to correct the contract violation.
-Failure to resubmit an acceptable corrected cost report by the due date indicated in the return notification will result in recommendation of a vendor hold.
+Failure to resubmit an acceptable corrected cost report by the due date indicated in the return notification will result in a vendor hold recommendation.
+Refer to 1 TAC Section 355.106(a)(2) for more information.

-1 TAC §355.106(a)(2)